Nodepool¶

 Nodepool's Openshiftpods driver enables Zuul to request pods from an OpenShift cluster to run jobs.

-We recommend using a dedicated namespace with the driver (if you intend to spawn pods in the same OpenShift cluster than the one your deployment lives in).
+We recommend using a dedicated namespace with the driver (if you intend to spawn pods in the same OpenShift cluster as the one your deployment lives in).

 providers: